CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

 ***Ex: _did.example-issuer.ca IN TLSA 3 1 0 "5f29bd33d11gc1...b96270a7b5"***

+#### Security Consideration
+It is RECOMMENDED implementers limit the total number of TLSA records for a given domain to 255 to mitigate DoS style attacks, such as creating a problematic number of TLSA records to then be resolved and parsed by the verifier.

+If the total number of TLSA records returned to a verifier exceeds this threshold, it is RECOMMENDED they abort the verification process and deem the target DID insecure.

 ### Benefits of Public Keys in the DNS

 Hosting the public keys in TLSA records provides a stronger mechanism for the verifier to verify the issuer with, as they are able to perform a cryptographic challenge against the DID using the corresponding TLSA records, or against the domain using the corresponding {{verificationMethod}} in the DID document.
-The accessibility of the public keys is also beneficial, as the verifier does not need to resolve the DID document using a did method they do not support to access the key material.
-This limits the burden of having to interoperate with a multitude of different did methods and for credential verification, facilitating interoperability and adoption.
+The accessibility of the public keys is also beneficial, as the verifier does not need to resolve the DID document to accesss its associated key material, enhancing interoperability.

 # Role of DNSSEC for Assurance and Revocation